AlexP007/cli/README.md

 * With flags could be passed they values like -f=value
 * If flag value is not passed it will be set to true
 * You cannot use flags that are not specified in $flags
-* The application monitors the number of parameters.
+* The application tracks the number of parameters.
 This means that you cannot pass parameters more or less than expected (Optional parameters are not taken)
 * No redeclaring available for one $command